-Payments to sole proprietors or contract individuals are reported on IRS Form 1099 and included in the borrower's Schedule C. Tax returns may be waived and wage-earner documentation requirements followed in 6.6.1 Wage-Earners when all of the following requirements are met:
+Payments to sole proprietors or contract individuals are reported on IRS Form 1099 and included in the borrower's Schedule C. 1099 must be in the name of the borrower's personal name.
+Tax returns may be waived and wage-earner documentation requirements followed in 6.6.1 Wage-Earners when all of the following requirements are met: